Which One Serves You Best?

 Can metal studs be used outside?

-Yes, the most commonly used and time-tested method of utilizing metals studs outdoors is by incorporating them into carports.
-Carports are an extremely durable and cheaper alternative to garages.
-Their durability, all thanks to its metal studs.
+Yes, the most commonly used and time-tested method of utilizing metal studs outdoors is by incorporating them into metal carports.
+Carports are an extremely durable and cheaper alternative to steel garages.
+Their durability is all thanks to its metal studs.

 Why do commercial buildings use metal studs?

 Two factors contribute to this…Weather and Fire-ratings.

 If you use wood studs, especially in the south, you must worry about the temperature and humidity levels.
 High temperatures coupled with high humidity cause the wood to shrink and expand.
 Industrialized metal remains constant regardless the temperature and humidity level.
 Another factor is that metal studs easier meet the fire-rating municipality criteria.

 Are metal studs as strong as wood?

 Metal studs are way stronger than wood.
 Metal also requires a lot more carpentry skills than wood due to its unique strength and engineering.

 - For Commercial purposes – thanks to its incredible load-bearing capabilities

 - To effectively and easier achieve fire-ratings